dw2102/HikVision-Data-Recovery/README.md

 # HikVision Data Recovery

-Script to recover / get video files from NVR which uses the HikVision filesystem.
+Script to recover / get video files from NVR hard drive which uses the HikVision filesystem.

 Based on the paper from Jaehyeok Han, Doowon Jeong and Sangjin Lee (Korean University)

 https://www.researchgate.net/publication/285429692_Analysis_of_the_HIKVISION_DVR_file_system

+You'll need a .dd or .001 image of the hard drive of the NVR.

 # Usage:

-_main__.py [-h] -m MODE -i INPUT -d DIR
+__main__.py [-h] -m MODE -i INPUT -d DIR

 optional arguments:
   -h, --help            show this help message and exit